-The prospect of loan forgiveness is one of the most attractive benefits touted by the Paycheck Protection Program (PPP).
-Its aim is to help relieve small businesses and their employees during the economic impact of coronavirus/COVID-19.
-Thanks to a second round of funding, there is still time to apply.
-To recap, the PPP is a 1% interest loan that can convert into a grant — as long as you spend the funds according to the program rules.
-But PPP loan forgiveness is not automatic.
-In fact, borrowers will have to submit a forgiveness request to the lender.
+The PPP is a 1% interest loan that can convert into a grant — as long as you spend the funds according to the rules.
+But PPP forgiveness is not automatic.
+Borrowers will have to request and submit a forgiveness document to the lender.
+This article explains several ways you can maximize the amount of your PPP loan that is forgiven.

 As the program’s name implies, its intended purpose is to keep employees (or yourself) paid and employed, with some allowance for operating expenses like the business’ rent, vehicle payments, and utilities.
-As a general guideline, your business is eligible for loan forgiveness if you allocate 75% of the loan money to keeping all the full-time equivalent staff on payroll, with no more than 25% allowed for other overhead.
+As a general guideline, your business may be eligible for full loan forgiveness if you allocate 60% of the loan money to keeping all the full-time equivalent staff on payroll, with no more than 40% allowed for other overhead.

 2. Documentation Can Be Your Salvation

-Don’t take for granted that the Small Business Administration (SBA) will forgive you simply on the assumption that you used the funds appropriately.
+Don’t take for granted that the SBA will forgive you simply on the assumption that you used the funds appropriately.
 Similarly, lenders cannot promise that the government will forgive all or any portion of the loan.
 The burden of proof will fall on you.
 Therefore, your best protection lies in the thoroughness of the documentation you maintain during the loan forgiveness period, as well the documents you provided when applying to your PPP lender.

 3. Upon Loan Approval, Check These Numbers